Gudeon and McFadden

 GUDEON & McFADDEN

 Most British citizens may travel to the United States without a visa, under the Visa Waiver Program (VWP).
-Qualifying citizens of the UK or of one of the 35 other countries in the VWP may travel to the US by air or sea on a participating carrier or authorized private aircraft with just a qualifying passport and an onward/return ticket.
-Upon completion of online ESTA registration and the green I-94W form, and inspection by Customs and Border Protection (CBP), VWP travelers may be admitted for stays up to 90 days.
+Qualifying citizens of the UK or of one of the 38 other countries in the VWP may travel to the US by air or sea on a participating carrier or authorized private aircraft with just a qualifying passport and an onward/return ticket.
+Upon completion of online registration (which has replaced the familiar green I-94W form) and inspection by a Customs and Border Protection officer, VWP travelers may be admitted for stays up to 90 days’ duration.
 (Slightly different requirements apply to persons arriving by land.)
-Every year an average of 12.6 million travelers enter the US visa-free in this way.
+In the US Government’s 2017 fiscal year more than 23 million travellers entered the US visa-free in this way.

 To use the VWP you must ensure that you satisfy requirements relating to (1) your passport, (2) the activities you intend to undertake in the US, and (3) your personal history.
-If you do not meet the qualifications in all three categories, you must obtain a visa for US travel.
+You must also have received (4) authorization from the Electronic System for Travel Authorization (ESTA) before you travel.
+If you do not meet all four of these criteria, you must obtain a visa for US travel.

 1. Passport

-All VWP travelers regardless of age must have an individual, machine-readable passport.
-Such passports have two lines of coded text at the bottom of the photograph page.
-To ensure that your passport is machine-readable you may wish to compare it against the example on the Department of State’s website.
+All VWP travelers regardless of age must have an individual, electronic passport (e-passport).
+To ensure that your passport is an e-passport you may wish to compare it against the example on the Department of State’s website.

-Passports must be valid for six months beyond the date the traveler will exit the U.S., however, the U.S. has signed agreements with a number of countries to waive this requirement.
-For a list of such countries click here.
-When such an agreement is in place, the passport must be valid for the entire period of the visitor's intended stay.
+Passports must be valid for six months beyond the date the traveler will exit the US.
+However, the US has signed agreements with a number of countries to waive this requirement.
+For a list of those countries click here.
+When such an agreement is in place, the passport must be valid for the entire period of the visitor’s intended stay.

 2. Activities to Be Undertaken in the United States